sombriks/node-simple/README.md

 ## add nodemon for better DX

-Install [nodemon](https://nodemon.io/) so you don't need to kill and restart everytime:
+Install [nodemon](https://nodemon.io/) so you don't need to kill and restart every time:

 ```bash
 npm i -D nodemon